 She and I chatted about loss and grief, and she asked me to refresh her brain on how long it had been, what I was feeling, and even how JR died, since I had never told her.
 Which I still didn’t, but talking about it with her gave me a fair assessment of if I was ready – and I wasn’t.

 The drunk man turned out to be well educated, musical, a lover of language as myself; and we shared a bunch of commonalities.
 Odd ones too, like being born days from one another and vacationing in the same out-of-state city the week prior to our meeting.

 I can’t tell you how many times I debated telling him my boyfriend died, but I didn’t.
 For once, I could be with someone and be regular.
 He was the first new person who had come into my life, and that meant he was the only person who didn’t see me with grief.
-But while he was a great guy, between my commitment issues from fearing another loss and his wanting to possibly return to his home country, we cordially broke it off after the third date, wished each other luck, and parted ways forever.
+But while he was a great guy, between my commitment issues from fearing another loss and his wanting to possibly return to his home country, we shared our honest thoughts with one another, cordially broke it off after the third date, and parted ways forever.

 Everyone’s journey is different.
 There isn’t a one-size-fits-all measuring stick that determines “you’ve made it,” and you can date now.
 I think a small part of us will never be ready because that part has been engraved with our late person’s love.

 Still, if you hope to date again, you can ask yourself the questions I used to decide if it was time.

 - Are you operating out of fear?
 I had commitment issues when I entered the dating world as a widow.
 Not with unfaithfulness, but with not having marriage as the end goal.
 Settling down?
 I looked for inconsistency and shallow relationships because I told myself that if he died, it’d be easier.